Keep your above ground pool sparkling and clean with our hand-picked reviews of the best above ground pool filters.

 The durable filter tank has a 7-position valve that keeps pressure, and the durable corrosion-resistant housing ensures that it will keep coming back to keep the water clean season after season.

-Easy to set-up, the ProSeries comes in a variety of sizes, includes the filter, a weather-proof base, Teflon tape.
-Hayward makes durable and powerful pool filters, and if you are looking for a sand filter this is your best bet.
+Easy to set-up, the ProSeries comes in a variety of sizes, includes the filter, a weather-proof base, and Teflon tape.
+Hayward makes durable and powerful pool filters, and if you are looking for a sand filter, you cannot go wrong with this bad boy.

 5. GAME SandPRO Above-Ground Pool Filter

-Recommended for Intex and Bestway above ground pools, the SandPro has a see-through top that allows you to see the debris that has been collected in the strainer, and has a clear pressure gauge at the top of the housing.
-The 75D model (pictured below) cleans pools up to 15,000 gallons.
+Recommended for Intex and Bestway above-ground pools, the SandPro has a see-through top that allows you to see the debris that has been collected in the strainer, and has a clear pressure gauge at the top of the housing.

-The SandPro is highly-rated, with a nearly five-star rating, with many users lauding the ease to operate and install the pool filter.
+The SandPro is highly-rated, with a nearly five-star rating, with many users lauding the ease of operating and installing the pool filter.
 Cleaning is also easy with a see-through lid peering down into the strainer basket.